 FATAG is a voluntary organisation which aims to provide support, advice and opportunities for continuing professional development for arts therapists working in forensic or secure settings and trainee arts therapists on clinical placement in forensics.

-The 36th FATAG Conference will take place in Oxford on Friday 25th November 2016.
+The 37th FATAG Conference will take place in Bristol Wednesday 14th June 2017

 FORENSIC ARTS THERAPIES: ANTHOLOGY OF PRACTICE AND RESEARCH - Edited by Kate Rothwell

 The field of forensic arts therapies is dynamic and diverse, and so this unique volume covers a fascinating range of work.
 It brings together a collection of presentations given at FATAG conferences, case studies, research, new developments in theory, and explorations in the peculiarities of forensic arts therapies: art, music, drama, and dance.

 In this presentation Tony Gammage included 'Bear Faced Truth' a film made on Millfields Unit a forensic therapeutic community at the John Howard Centre for men with a diagnosis of dangerous and anti-social personality disorder.
 The film recounts a small therapy group on the unit with the members as teddy bears from different gangs around East London and the group psychotherapist (played by Dr. Cleo Van Velsen) a bunny rabbit called Dr. Fifi.
 The bears all talk about what brought them to the unit, their past lives and offences in way that is candid, chilling, moving and at times hopeful.